 27 February 2013

-The Property Boundaries (Resolution of Disputes) Bill would create a formal process to resolve disputes about where land boundaries lie in relation to the title of a property.
-It covers the location or placement of boundaries for estates in land and includes related provisions to support resolution.
+This Bill would provide a framework for resolving disputes about where property boundaries lie in relation to land titles.
+It would set out procedures for determining boundary locations and related matters to help settle neighbour disputes without lengthy court cases.
 It is a Private Member’s Bill introduced by Charlie Elphicke and is currently at the second reading in the House of Commons.

-The bill is in the Commons at the second reading stage, with the second reading debate scheduled for 1 March 2013.
-It was introduced in June 2012 as a Private Member’s Bill.
+The bill is at the second reading in the House of Commons, having been introduced in 2012 as a Private Member’s Bill.

 Generated 21 February 2026